What is Earthcare St Kilda

 We do what we can where we are…

-As our motto indicates, we have evolved into a ‘hands on’, project based group dedicated to improving the natural environment of the City of Port Phillip.
+As our motto indicates, we have evolved into a ‘hands on’, project-based group dedicated to improving the natural environment of the City of Port Phillip and Elster Creek.

-Still most well known for our work with the Little Penguins, projects currently being undertaken by Earthcare St Kilda members include:
+We are best known for our work with the St Kilda Little Penguin colony, but here is a full list of projects currently being undertaken by Earthcare St Kilda members:

 - Little Penguin Research

-Monitoring the health of Little Penguin and Rakali populations.
+Monitoring the health of the Little Penguin population.

 - Penguin Guide Service

-Penguin Guides on duty each night during the day light saving period to educate visitors and minimise the impact of visitors on the penguin colony.
+Penguin Guides on duty each night to educate visitors and minimise the impact of visitors on the penguin colony.

 - Seagrass Surveys